 If not, then you shouldn't consider rehoming it.

-• Have you visited the cat in its own home or was the mother of the kitten present?
+• Have you visited the cat in its own home, or was the mother of the kitten present?
 If you couldn't visit in person, could you at least do a video call to see the kitten and its mother?

 Lucy's law makes it mandatory for a breeder to show the mother to potential buyers.

 • Were you able to check the cat's medical records?
-Are the records up to date and from a licensed vet clinic?
+Are the records up-to-date and from a licensed vet clinic?

 This is perhaps the most important point to check for prior to considering making any payment.
 So please don't skip this!